Do you know what happens down at the crossroads?

 Anyone?

 I’ve always come up with ideas by seeing connections between seemingly unrelated topics, even before I found out it was a “technique.”
-Recently, I was discussing the topic of ideas with Tony Clark, and he recommended I read The Medici Effect, a great book about creative thinking fueled by the intersection of ideas.

-I barely made it through the first chapter before seeing the connection between intersections, crossroads, and the “blogging devils.”
 This particular intersection gave me the idea to lead with the Robert Johnson legend for an article on innovative online content.

-I’m not sure when I first heard the tale of Johnson and his devilish deal, but it was my teen years at the latest.
-Remember the 1986 movie Crossroads?
-That’s the one where Juilliard music student Ralph Macchio befriends an aging bluesman, and wins his new buddy’s soul back from the Devil by beating Steve Vai in a guitar duel by ending with a classical composition.
+That’s the one where Juilliard music student Ralph Macchio befriends an aging bluesman, and wins his new buddy’s soul back from the Devil by beating Steve Vai in a guitar duel by finishing him off with a classical composition.

-Oh wow… the intersection of classical music training and electric guitar for the win.
+Oh wow … the intersection of classical music training and electric guitar for the win.
 The Devil never had a chance once Macchio figured out he had to go lateral.

-Seriously, sometimes the key to “supernatural” content success is to simply read lots of books and watch lots of movies.
-That’s the shocking truth… creating compelling content can actually be fun.
+That’s the shocking truth … creating compelling content can actually be fun.
 All you have to do is pay attention and spot the connections, whenever and wherever they may come.

 Interesting article Brian!